kognifai/Kognifai/README.md

 ![](https://github.com/kognifai/Kognifai/blob/master/.attachments/Kognifai.png)

-The Kognifai ecosystem consist an IoT Platform, a sensor database, analytic services, web application framework, network infrastructure, identity management, container and hosting services, Machine Learning platform, APIs, storage and self-service management portals.
+The Kognifai ecosystem consists of an IoT Platform, a sensor database, analytic services, web application framework, network infrastructure, identity management, container and hosting services, Machine Learning platform, APIs, storage and self-service management portals.

 In this SDK you will find documentation and examples on how to get started developing Kognifai App, Services and Connectors.